T-Flet/Vim/README.md

         Theme:      Contains all the text and colours related settings.

-4 - Copy the edited _vimrc file to your Vim installation folder.
+4 - Copy the edited _vimrc or .vimrc file to your Vim installation folder or
+    wherever your Vim would look for it.

 5 - INCOMPLETE: Run the provided updater program; it will:
-        - Read the _vimrc file to gather information (repository path and enabled sources).
+        - Read the _vimrc or .vimrc file to gather information (repository path and enabled sources).
         - Update the repository.
         - Update all the enabled extensions